vagonbar/gr-gwn3/libgwn/docs/Installation.md

 ## GNU Radio

-This version of GWN requires GNU Radio 3.8.
+This version of GWN uses GNU Radio 3.9.
 To install GNU Radio, plase see [InstallingGR](https://wiki.gnuradio.org/index.php/InstallingGR).

 In Linux Mint 20, GNU Radio can be easily installed with the following commands: